 I am a writer, scholar, teacher, and critical maker.
 My work is premised on the idea that knowing, making, and acting are entangled endeavors.
 Together, they can be tools for conjuring justice.

 My research focuses on the relationships between bodies and built environments.
-Broadly, I am interested in the application of critical disability studies and crip theory to environments, both built and unbuilt.
+Broadly, I am interested in the application of critical disability studies and crip theory to designed environments.
 My work contributes the ideas of crip technoscience and epistemic activism to Science and Technology Studies.
 It builds critical methods for cartographic research.
 It contributes to critical histories and ethnographies of design processes.

 My critical making practice spans disability access and disability justice organizing, participatory cartography, fashion, pedagogy, tactical urbanism, and earth repair.
 I am a certified permaculture designer with particular interest in social, anti-racist, and disability justice-centered permaculture.

 As an educator, I am also committed to embedding accessibility principles and especially Universal Design for Learning in my teaching.
 This interest comes from my research and from over ten years of experience with coaching and participating in competitive debate.
 In 2007, I was on the first team of two non-male debaters to win the National Debate Tournament at the collegiate level.
 In the classroom, I use debate as a critical pedagogical tool to foster literacy and critical thinking skills in young adults.